-The Skolnick Surgical Tower includes 12 state-of-the-art operating rooms, which provide patients with access to new and innovative lifesaving procedures.
+The Skolnick Surgical Tower includes 12 state-of-the-art operating rooms that provide patients with access to new and innovative lifesaving procedures.
 The surgical suites are located on the second floor of the tower, while the mechanical operations are located on the third floor.
 This design relocates critical services above the floodplain for the special hazard flood zone.
 The raised height will help to provide emergency services for the state's second largest tourism area, which is also a high-velocity hurricane zone.

-The Hildebrandt Emergency Center is 40,000 square feet with more than 50 treatment rooms.
+The Hildebrandt Emergency Center is 40,000 square feet, with more than 50 treatment rooms.
 The facility can accommodate 100,000 patient visits.

-The space also includes a City a Miami Beach Command Center and critical operations hub for activation during times of emergency.
-The Command Center will provide joint emergency operations for the city staff, police, fire and medical staff during a declared community crisis.
+The space also includes a City of Miami Beach Command Center and critical operations hub for activation during times of emergency.
+The Command Center will provide joint emergency operations for city staff, as well as police, fire, and medical staff during a declared community crisis.

-IV.
-Primary & Secondary Service Areas
+Primary and Secondary Service Areas